dace-de/bootkon-h2-2024/README.md

 ## Cost

-If you are using your GCP environment, running all labs will cost you around 200$ / month.
+Running all labs will cost you around 200$ / month.